Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 1. What should plumbing businesses prioritize when choosing dispatch software?

-Plumbing teams should look for real-time schedule control, technician availability management, route optimization, and the ability to adjust jobs mid-day without rebuilding schedules.
+Plumbing teams should look for real-time schedule control, technician availability management, route optimization, GPS tracking, and the ability to adjust jobs mid-day without rebuilding schedules.
+Integration with CRM and invoicing tools (such as QuickBooks) is also essential to eliminate duplicate data entry.

 2. Is dispatch software only useful for large plumbing companies?